Tribler/tribler/doc/development/development_on_osx.rst

 Note
 -----

-Skip to `Build <#Build>`_ if you are using MacPorts because HomeBrew is a less complete alternative to MacPorts.
+Skip to `Tribler <development_on_osx.rst#tribler>`_ if you are using MacPorts because HomeBrew is a less complete alternative to MacPorts.

 HomeBrew Install instructions at `brew.sh <https://brew.sh>`_.